tomer132246/TKernel/README.md

 - bootstage2: moves to long mode, jumps to bootmain64
 - bootmain64: parses the kernel.elf from disk, loads it to memory.

+To debug using GDB, please set an hardware breakpoint (hbreak) on VA(PA, using ID mapping for the first 2MB of memory): 0x15046.
+(Refer to the bootstage2.map).

 ## Prerequisites

 - Linux-based development environment